symphonists/xmlimporter/readme.md

 # XML Importer

-- Version: 1.1.0
+- Version: 2.0.0
 - Author: [Rowan Lewis](http://rowanlewis.com/), [Nick Dunn](http://nick-dunn.co.uk/), [Brendan Abbott](brendan@bloodbone.ws)
-- Release Date: 21st November 2011
+- Release Date: unreleased
-- Requirements: Symphony 2.2
+- Requirements: Symphony 2.3

 ## Description

 XML Importer is a way of creating repeatable templates to import data from XML feeds directly into Symphony sections.
 It provides a way of mapping content from XML nodes directly onto fields in your sections, and the ability to both create new and update existing entries.

 ## Installation